Sim811/divvy_assignment/README.md

 ### rails s -p 3001

-this is what you will run to start the backend server so it is connected to the front side
+this is what will run to start the backend server so it is connected to the front side

 ### the 'client' folder